 The City shoreline jurisdictional areas are:

-- Columbia River – approximately 2.4 miles of shoreline with about 37 percent of it consisting of a busy deep-water port (Port of Longview) and the remainder relatively undeveloped.
-The levee system along this shoreline will be described.
-The Port’s activities in the shoreline areas, including economic development, international shipping and environmental clean-up efforts will be discussed.
+• Columbia River – approximately 2.4 miles of shoreline with about 37 percent of it consisting of a busy deep-water port (Port of Longview) and the remainder relatively undeveloped.
+There is a levee system along this shoreline.

-- Cowlitz River – approximately 3.9 miles of shoreline with mixed uses.
-The levee system along this shoreline will be outlined.
-An overview of the various industrial, commercial, residential and public park uses along the Cowlitz River will be provided.
+• Cowlitz River – approximately 3.9 miles of shoreline with mixed uses.
+There is a levee system along this shoreline.

-- Lake Sacajawea – approximately 4.4 miles of shoreline.
+• Lake Sacajawea – approximately 4.4 miles of shoreline.
 This 51.5 acre lake is completely surrounded by the city-owned Lake Sacajawea Park.
-Current management activities at this well-known shoreline area of Lake Sacajawea will be discussed.
-Participants will be able to consider the various challenges/options to enhance the environmental condition and public use of this shoreline.

 The three primary areas of focus of the SMP Update are to: